EDITOR’S NOTE: This is the second of three posts on Croatia by my well-traveled sister, BJ Macatulad.

 12. Organic Extra Virgin Olive Oil

 These foods represent but a small sliver of the culinary riches of this yet under-the-radar gem in the Adriatic.
 If I have whetted your appetite for a full-blown gastronomic tour of Croatia, do include a few days in Istria.
-Most travelers prioritize Split and Dubrovnik.
+After arriving in Zagreb, most travelers prioritize Split and Dubrovnik.
 But a stay in Istria is not to be missed, especially for lovers of food and drink.
-(I highly recommend staying in the town of Rovinj, where pretty, pastel-hued buildings seem to rise out of the sea…more on this on my upcoming article for Will Fly For Food, “10 Days, 10 Reasons to Visit Croatia.”)

 And if you do visit Istria, a full-day food and wine tour with a local guide is the way to go, especially if your time in Istria is limited.
 We spent almost ten hours on a private tour with Matijas Sekulic, a veritable sage on all things Istria.
 The best day of our 10-day jaunt, and worth every penny.